stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Where _attachment_ and _stencil_ are the load-store operations for the colour/depth and stencil attachments respectively.
+Where _attachment_ and _stencil_ are the load-store operations for the colour and depth-stencil attachments respectively.

 When creating the render pass the contiguous array of attachments is populated by the following method: